ggiande/IRSystem-Python-Flask/README.md

 Start this particular Flask App by running, `python3 main.py` after pasting the venv codeblock.

 Start Flask by clicking the run button in main().
+DO NOT REMOVE **requirements.txt** it is a required file for most editors to know the versions of the dependencies to install.

 ## Future Optimizations
 - [ ] A more advanced word_search for substrings using dijkstra's algorithm, substrings